5l1v3r1/PSGrooPIC/README.md

 **This software is not intended to enable piracy.
 This software is intended to allow the execution of unsigned third-party apps and games on the PS3.**

-No one involved in maintaining the psgroopic git is responsible for or has any involvement with any existing usb dongles sporting "psgroove" / "psgroopic" in its name.
+No one involved in maintaining the PSGrooPIC git is responsible for or has any involvement with any existing usb dongles supporting "psgroove" / "psgroopic" in its name.
 Thank you for your understanding.

 Cloning